shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/all_electromagnetic_field_forms.rst

 .. {{{

-In this section, I systematically derive all representations of the Faraday tensor :math:`F` and its Hodge dual with metric signature :math:`(+,-,-,-)`.
-I cannot imagine there is no sign error in the calculations below.
+In this section, I systematically derive all representations of the Faraday field form :math:`F` as well as its Hodge dual with metric signature :math:`(+,-,-,-)`.
 The Hodge dual :math:`⋆\:F` is also noted :math:`G`.
 The starting point is the electromagnetic field 2-form derivated in the article :ref:`Maxwell's Equations via Differential Forms`:

 .. math::